PoisotLab/ms_metaweb_transfer/manuscript.md

 pool.
-Notably the metaweb is not a prediction of the food web at any specific locale within the frontiers of the species pool -- in fact, these local food webs are expected to have a subset of both the species and the interactions of their metaweb [@Poisot2012DisSpe].
+Notably the metaweb is not a prediction of the food web at any specific locale within the frontiers of the species pool -- in fact, these local food webs are expected to have a subset of both the species and the interactions of their metaweb [@Poisot2012DisSpe] *TK introduce this earlier?*.
 This being said, as the metaweb represents the total of functional, phylogenetic, and macroecological processes [@Morales-Castilla2015InfBio], it is thus still worthy of ecological attention.
+We deduced the subgraph corresponding to all mammals by matching species names in the original network to the GBIF taxonomic backbone [@GBIFSecretariat2021GbiBac] and retaining all those who matched to mammals.
-We deduced the subgraph corresponding to all mammals by matching species names in the original network to the GBIF taxonomic backbone [@GBIFSecretariat2021GbiBac] and retaining all those who matched to mammals; all nodes had valid matches to GBIF at this step, and so this backbone is used for all name reconciliation steps as outlined below.
+**TK** This serves a dual purpose 1) to extract only mammals from the original network and 2) to match and standardize species names when aggregating from different data sources further downstream.
+All nodes had valid matches to GBIF at this step, and so this backbone is used for all name reconciliation steps as outlined below.

 The European metaweb represents the knowledge we want to learn and transfer; the phylogenetic similarity of mammals here represents the support for transfer.
 We